lithic-com/lithic-node/README.md

 and >=500 Internal errors will all be retried by default.

-You can disable or configure this behavior by passing `maxRetries: 0` to the client instantiation or in a request's options, e.g.;
+You can disable or configure this behavior by passing `maxRetries: 0` to the client instantiation or in a request's options, e.g.:

 ```js
 // Configure the default across the library: